-- (2nd) The Christian must be on the lookout for God-given opportunities.
+(2nd) The Christian must be on the lookout for God-given opportunities.
 Paul is encouraging Christians to speak to unbelievers in words that are well chosen.
 The rabbis referred to wisdom as salt, so Paul might also be exhorting Christians to speak wisely.
 Daily life and work are continually offering opportunities to witness for Jesus.
-The Christian should always be on the outlook for an opportunity to serve Jesus and his fellowman.
-Gracious speech comes as a result of God's grace being manifested in a Christian.
+The Christian should always be on the outlook for the opportunity to serve Jesus and his fellowman.
+The gracious speech comes as a result of God’s grace being manifested in a Christian.

 When you talk to someone about Jesus, do you create sparks of life or depression?
 You must let life, joy and hope flow from your heart because Jesus is the giver of life and the hope of eternity with Him.